ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <p align="center">
 <img width="300" height="150" class="center" src="./images/neural_network.jpg" />
 </p>
-<li>A classical neural network is composed of multiple layers of transformations, governe by certain weights and parameters, which are represented in nodes in the image. </li>
+<li>A classical neural network is composed of multiple layers of transformations, governed by certain weights and parameters, which are represented in nodes in the image. </li>
 <li>A vector is input to the networks and is transformed multiple times until we get the output vector.</li>
-<li>The parameters of the network are trained to minimise a cost function that will depend on the quantity we are measuring</li>
+<li>The parameters of the network are trained to minimise a cost function that will depend on the quantity that we are measuring</li>
 </ul>

 ### Quantum neural network